-- ► The symbols shown below are used throughout this manual to call attention to and identify possible hazards.
+- ▶ The symbols shown below are used throughout this manual to call attention to and identify possible hazards.
 When you see the symbol, watch out, and follow the related instructions to avoid the hazard.
 The safety information given below is only a summary of the more complete safety information found in the Safety Standards listed in Section 1-4.
-Read and follow all Safety Standards. - Only qualified persons should install, operate, maintain, and repair this unit. - During operation, keep everybody, especially children, away.
+Read and follow all Safety Standards. - Only qualified persons should install, operate, maintain, and repair this unit. - During operation, keep everybody, especially children, away. - Insulate work clamp when not connected to workpiece to prevent contact with any metal object. - Do not connect more than one electrode or work cable to any single weld output terminal.